-14. Ammunition which fails to meet the minimum bullet weight above, but which chronographs at Major power factor, will be treated as unsafe and must be withdrawn (see Rule 5.5.6).
+15. Ammunition which fails to meet the minimum bullet weight above, but which chronographs at Major power factor, will be treated as unsafe and must be withdrawn (see Rule 5.5.6).
 If the weight of the first bullet weighed under Rule 5.6.3.3 fails to meet the minimum bullet weight required for Major power factor, Rule 5.6.3.7 will apply, and a second bullet will be weighed as a final and definitive bullet weight test.

-APPENDIX D2: Handgun Standard Division
+APPENDIX D2: Standard Division

 1. Minimum power factor for Major 170

 2. Minimum power factor for Minor 125

 3. Minimum bullet weight No

 4. Minimum bullet caliber / cartridge case length 9 mm (0.354") / 19 mm (0.748")

 5. Minimum bullet caliber for Major 10 mm (0.40"), see below

 6. Minimum trigger pull (see Appendix E4a) No

 7. Maximum handgun size Yes, see below

 8. Maximum magazine length Yes, see below

 9. Maximum ammunition capacity No

 10. Max. distance of handgun and allied equipment from torso 50 mm (see Rule 5.2.5)

 11. Rule 5.2.10 / Appendix E2 applies Yes

 12. Optical/electronic sights No

 13. Compensators, ports, sound and/or flash suppressors No, see below

+14. Weight(s) attached to barrel that extend beyond the muzzle No

-- 14. A handgun in its ready condition (see Section 8.1), but unloaded and with an empty magazine inserted or empty cylinder closed, must fit wholly within the confines of a box which has internal dimensions of 225 mm x 150 mm x 45 mm (tolerance of +1 mm, -0 mm).
-Note that all magazines must comply. - 15.
+- 15. A handgun in its ready condition (see Section 8.1), but unloaded and with an empty magazine inserted or empty cylinder closed, must fit wholly within the confines of a box which has internal dimensions of 225 mm x 150 mm x 45 mm (tolerance of +1 mm, -0 mm).
+Note that all magazines must comply. - 16.
 The handgun is placed inside the box (and ultimately removed) by the competitor with the slide parallel to the longest side of the box.
 Rear adjustable sights may be slightly depressed but the slide must be fully forward, and all other features of the handgun, (e.g. collapsible and/or folding sights, slide rackers, thumb rests, grips etc.), must be fully extended or deployed when the gun is seated inside the box.
-Additionally, telescoping magazines and/or magazines with compressible base pads are expressly prohibited. - 16.
+Additionally, telescoping magazines and/or magazines with compressible base pads are expressly prohibited. - 17.
 Only porting of barrels is prohibited.
-Slides may be ported. - 17.
+Slides may be ported. - 18.
 357SIG is also an approved caliber for Major, subject to achieving the applicable minimum power factor.
-This concession has been extended until 31 December 2020.
+This concession has been extended until 31 December 2025.

-APPENDIX D3: Handgun Classic Division
+APPENDIX D3: Classic Division

-1. Minimum power factor for Major 170

-2. Minimum power factor for Minor 125

-3. Minimum bullet weight No

-4. Minimum bullet caliber / cartridge case length 9 mm (0.354") / 19 mm (0.748")

-5. Minimum bullet caliber for Major 10 mm (0.40"), see below

-6. Minimum trigger pull (see Appendix E4a) No

-7. Maximum handgun size Yes, see below

-8. Maximum magazine length Yes, see below

-9. Maximum ammunition capacity Yes, see below

-10. Max. distance of handgun and allied equipment from torso 50 mm (see Rule 5.2.5)

-11. Rule 5.2.10 / Appendix E2 applies Yes

-12. Optical/electronic sights No

-13. Compensators, ports, sound and/or flash suppressors No
+1. Minimum power factor for Major 170 2.
+Minimum power factor for Minor 125 3.
+Minimum bullet weight No 4.
+Minimum bullet caliber / cartridge case length 9 mm (0.354") / 19 mm (0.748") 5.
+Minimum bullet caliber for Major 10 mm (0.40"), see below 6.
+Minimum trigger pull (see Appendix E4a) No 7.
+Maximum handgun size Yes, see below 8.
+Maximum magazine length Yes, see below 9.
+Maximum ammunition capacity Yes, see below 10.
+Max. distance of handgun and allied equipment from torso 50 mm (see Rule 5.2.5) 11.
+Rule 5.2.10 / Appendix E2 applies Yes 12.
+Optical/electronic sights No 13.
+Compensators, ports, sound and/or flash suppressors No 14.
+Weight(s) attached to barrel that extend beyond the muzzle No